LoulouNoLegend/RNA-CustomMapTemplate/README.md

-The custom map template now has it's own repo instead of being with *CML*.
+The custom map template now has it's own thread instead of being with *CML*.

 ## Step 1: Unzip the Project Folder
 1. **Download the project template** if you haven't already.